 Court Records are public, and are accessible by anyone.
 They include a case file that contains a docket and all of the documents filed in the case.
 You can access the court records on their website, or at Clerk of Court where the case was filed.

 Every state maintains a record of people’s criminal past.
 These databases are all connected and you can track criminal histories from other states.
 You can go to courthouse and inquire, or you can check online.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you may have to pay a fee for a more complete search.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you may have to pay a fee for a more complete search.

 A criminal records search you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for crimes, which include: